n8design/spfx-uifabric-themes/README.md

 import {Theme} from 'spfx-uifabric-themes';
 ```

+After that you should see the following extensions on the window object.

+![TypeScript themestate][TypeScript]

 # CSS Variable support for SPFx projects

 Now native CSS variable can also be used in SPFx project using this project.